are a good way to keep current in your field of interest. Many publishers offer this service for free.

 to the beginning of the URL.

 Be sure to try the UA Libraries Catalog in case we don't purchase a subscription from the publisher.
-If so, we can't use their webs site.
+If so, we can't use their website.
 If the journal title is not in the UA Libraries Catalog, you will probably need to use:

 Try a keyword search using words in the conference title in the UA Libraries Catalog.
 If you can't find it in UA Libraries Catalog, try